-Incompatible-element concentrations, normalized to primitive mantle (PM) values, for samples from the Louisville and Emperor seamounts are shown in Fig. 5.
-Data from primitive olivine tholeiitic basalt (Kroenketype basalt) from the Ontong Java Plateau (OJP) are shown for comparison.
-Several features are obvious in Fig. 5.
-(1) The patterns for all five Louisville seamounts are remarkably similar to each other and to those for the post-shield basalt samples from the Emperor seamounts.
+Incompatible element concentrations, normalised to primitive mantle (PM) values, for samples from the Louisville and Emperor seamounts are shown in Figure 5.
+Data from primitive olivine tholeiitic basalt (Kroenke-type basalt) from the Ontong Java Plateau (OJP) are shown for comparison.
+Several features are obvious on Figure 5.
+(1) The patterns for all five Louisville seamounts are remarkably similar to each other and to the post-shield basalt samples from the Emperor seamounts.
 (2) The Emperor shield lavas have similar patterns to those from the Louisville seamounts, but with more gentle negative slopes consistent with the former representing larger degrees of melting.
 (3) The Louisville seamounts show only a very weak trend towards overall enrichment with decreasing age from Canopus to Hadar.
 This remarkable homogeneity has previously been noted among dredge samples from the LST by Beier et al. (2011) and Vanderkluysen et al. (2014).
-(4) The Louisville and Emperor patterns are virtually linear, with relative depletion in only the most
+(4) The Louisville and Emperor patterns are virtually linear, with relative depletion in only the most incompatible elements.
+This feature is important because it implies that magmas in both seamount trails could have had a source resembling primitive (chondritic) mantle that had been only slightly depleted through the loss of a small melt fraction at some time in its history.
+(5) The Louisville and Emperor patterns are similar in shape to those for primitive OJP basalt, but are rotated about the least incompatible element (Lu) suggesting that the LST and HEST magmas could have been generated by variable but smaller-degree melting of a mantle source similar to the one that produced the OJP magmas.
+The nature of the LST mantle source and its partial melting will be discussed in the next section.